How to Stop Your Dog From Pulling on the Leash: Tips for Stress-Free Walks

 • Reward Good Behaviour Consistently

-Dogs love nothing more than heaps of positive reinforcement, kind of like humans we guess!
+Dogs love nothing more than heaps of positive reinforcement.
 Whenever your pup is doing well walking on a loose leash, make sure to reward them with a nice treat and some praise.
-Doing this helps to associate the feeling of loose leash walking with a reward for them!
+Doing this helps to associate the feeling of loose leash walking with a reward for them.
+The timing of the reward is critical: it must be delivered within 2 seconds of the correct behaviour for the association to form.
+Reward at your side at hip height, not in front of you, so the dog learns that the position beside you is where good things happen.
+Over time, reduce the treat frequency gradually once the behaviour is consistent, but never eliminate rewards entirely for a behaviour you want to maintain.

 • Stop And Wait When Pulling Occurs

-If you feel your pup starting to pull on the leash, you should stop in your tracks immediately.
+If you feel your pup starting to pull on the leash, stop in your tracks immediately.
 Stand still and wait for the leash to feel slack again before continuing with the walk.
-This eventually teaches your dog that pulling isn’t going to get them to where they want to be!
-This might take a while, but consistency is key.
+This eventually teaches your dog that pulling is not going to get them to where they want to be.
+The critical detail is consistency: stopping 4 out of 5 times teaches your dog that pulling sometimes works.
+You must stop every single time the leash goes tight, without exception, for the method to produce results.
+The typical timeline for most dogs is 2 to 4 weeks of consistent daily application before the pulling reduces significantly.

 • Incorporate Life Rewards